JohanYe/CycleGAN-Pokemon/README.md

 * Implementation of InstaGAN in order to change geometric shape

+<b> Observations During Training </b>
+* Sometimes identical mapping will be learning after a lot of training
+* Some colors are mapped indescriminantly (often blue and red in between fire and water)
+* Change in learning rate can cause large changes at times

 ### Display of Results ###
 #### Water to Fire ####
 ![Water_Fire](Examples/Water_Fire.jpg)